Great Plains Disaster Behavioral Health Conference

-The Great Plains Disaster Behavioral Health Conference is for psychiatrists, psychologists, social workers, mental health care providers, public health officials, nurses, emergency managers, and first responders to learn how to prepare and respond to the psychological effects of disaster and mass casualty events.
+The Nebraska Disaster Behavioral Health Training is for psychiatrists, psychologists, social workers, mental health care providers, public health officials, nurses, emergency managers, and first responders to learn how to prepare and respond to the psychological effects of disaster and mass casualty events.
+This year’s training will focus on providing an overview of Psychological First Aid for Schools.

 If you have questions, please call 402.472.5678.